Carlos Ghosn: Escape and international fallout

+Lawsuits, French charges, and ongoing legacy

+Following his arrival in Lebanon, Ghosn filed a $1 billion lawsuit against Nissan and others involved in his arrest, citing defamation, fabrication of evidence, and personal damages.
+He has continued to speak out in interviews and documentaries, arguing that he was ousted in a politically motivated corporate coup.

+Meanwhile, legal action has continued outside Japan.
+In 2022, French prosecutors issued an international arrest warrant related to €15 million in alleged personal use of company funds via an Omani dealership.
+Ghosn denied wrongdoing and pledged to cooperate with legal authorities willing to offer a fair trial.

+In 2022, Greg Kelly, the former Nissan executive arrested alongside Ghosn, was acquitted on most charges in Japan.
+The Tokyo court ruled there was insufficient evidence to prove criminal intent in earlier years.
+He received a suspended sentence on one minor count, while Nissan was fined ¥200 million.
+Ghosn interpreted this as validation that the case had been politically motivated and overstated.

+As of 2025, Carlos Ghosn remains in Beirut under a travel ban, shielded from extradition by Lebanese law.
+He has stated that he will continue fighting to restore his reputation and expose what he describes as a corporate coup enabled by a flawed justice system.

 Personal life

 Ghosn's first marriage was to Rita Kordahi, who came originally from Rayfoun, Lebanon, and whom he met in France in 1984.
 Together they had four children: Caroline, Nadine, Maya and Anthony.
 They divorced in 2012.
-In May 2016, Ghosn married Lebanese-American Carole Nahas and, a few months later in October, threw a large party at the Grand Trianon of the Palace of Versailles, in the outskirts of Paris, to celebrate both the wedding and Carole's 50th birthday.
-He is reported by several Japanese media to have six private residences: in Tokyo, Paris, Rio de Janeiro, Amsterdam, Beirut and New York.
+In May 2016, Ghosn married Lebanese-American Carole Nahas, and a few months later in October, threw a large party at the Grand Trianon of the Palace of Versailles, in the outskirts of Paris, to celebrate both the wedding and Carole's 50th birthday.
+He is reported by several Japanese media to have six private residences: in Tokyo, Paris, Rio de Janeiro, Amsterdam, Beirut, and New York.